Game-Theoretic Semantics for Alternating-Time Temporal Logic: Analysing embedded games

 \begin{proposition} Let $\mathcal{M}$ be a \CGM.
 If $\card(\mathcal{M})=n<\omega$, then $n$ is a globally stable time limit bound for $\mathcal{M}$. \end{proposition}

-\begin{proof} If there was some state with a winning time label $\tlim\geq n$, then by Lemma~\ref{the: Downwards existence}, there would be a state $q\in\St$ for which $\mathcal{L}_\ctr(q)=n$.
-Further, by Lemma~\ref{the: Downwards existence} we would now find states with winning time labels $n\!-\!1,n\!-\!2,\dots,0$.
-But since winning time labels are unique for each state, this would mean that $\card(\mathcal{M})> n$, a contradiction.
+\begin{proof} (Recall that, by Proposition~\ref{the: stability of labels}, if all possible winning time labels are below an ordinal $\tlimbound$, for an arbitrary time limit bound $\tlimbound'$, then $\tlimbound$ is globally stable for $\mathcal{M}$.)
+If there was some state with a winning time label $\tlim\geq n$, then by Lemma~\ref{the: Downwards existence}, there would be a state $q\in\St$ for which $\mathcal{L}_\ctr(q)=n$.
+Further, by Lemma~\ref{the: Downwards existence}, we would now find states with winning time labels $n\!-\!1,n\!-\!2,\dots,0$.
+But since each state may only have a single label, this would mean that $\card(\mathcal{M})\geq n+1 > n$, a contradiction.
 (This claim is also quite obvious by the observation that the controller can only win the embedded game by reaching a state in the truth set of the formula $\psi_\ctr$.
 Hence it would not be beneficial for the controller to go in cycles.) \end{proof}

 The following result shows how to find an upper bound for the values of possible winning time labels by just looking at the regular branching bound of a model.
-Recall that a cardinal $\kappa$ is \defstyle{regular} if $\kappa$ is equal to its own cofinality, i.e., there is no set of less than $\kappa$ many ordinals, each less than $\kappa$, with supremum $\kappa$. \begin{proposition} Let $\mathcal{M}$ be a \CGM.
-Then $\rbb(\mathcal{M})$ is a globally stable time limit bound for $\mathcal{M}$. \end{proposition}
+Recall that a cardinal $\kappa$ is \defstyle{regular} if $\kappa$ is equal to its own \emph{cofinality}, i.e., there is no set of less than $\kappa$ many ordinals, each less than $\kappa$, with supremum $\kappa$. \begin{proposition} Let $\mathcal{M}$ be a \CGM.
+Then $\rbb(\mathcal{M})$ is globally stable for $\mathcal{M}$. \end{proposition}